Healthy Homes Assessment Houghton Bay

 Insulation Houghton Bay

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation needs to be in compliance with the R-values required for your area

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about the Healthy Homes insulation standard.
+See the full details of this Healthy Homes insulation standard.

 Houghton Bay Moisture Ingress & Drainage